 In addition, a few minutes after arriving at the Coliseum, the power went out.
 It was pitch black.
 You couldn’t even see your own hands even when you raise them up in front of your face.
 Everything was quiet and still.
 There was only the darkness and the sound of the water splashing against the walls.
 There was nothing else to do but wait and pray.

-Likewise, Jehovah’s visible organization is our spiritual ark.
+Likewise, Jehovah’s visible organization is a spiritual ark.
 If we want to live, we need to stay inside our ark, inside our organization.
 For those outside the ark, the door is still wide open.
-Like Noah who was described as “a preacher of righteousness”, our duty as Jehovah’s Witnesses is to warn people of this impending doom and encourage others to come inside and stay in our spiritual ark.
+And our duty as Jehovah’s Witnesses is to warn people of this impending doom and encourage others to come inside and stay in our spiritual ark.

 As for us here in the Philippines, we are waterproof.
 There is no storm that can dampen our spirits permanently.
 Most Filipinos are not well off (myself included).
 So these floods give us a chance to experience our very own “indoor swimming pool” that other wealthy people enjoy.
-The only difference is, our “indoor pool” looks like Milo, but I love Milo anyway so no complaints there.
+The only difference is, our “indoor pool” looks like milk tea.
+Haha!